 A normal eGFR is 90 ml/minute/1.73 m or more.
 If some of the glomeruli do not filter as much as normal then the kidney is said to have reduced or impaired kidney function.

 The eGFR test involves a blood test which measures a chemical called creatinine.
 Creatinine is a breakdown product of muscle.
 Creatinine is normally cleared from the blood by the kidneys.
-If your kidneys are not working so well and the glomeruli are not filtering as much blood as normal, the level of creatinine in the blood goes up.
+If your kidneys are not working very well and the glomeruli are not filtering as much blood as normal, the level of creatinine in the blood goes up.

 The eGFR is calculated from your age, sex and blood creatinine level.
 An adjustment to the calculation is needed for people with African-Caribbean origin.
 See the separate leaflets called Routine Kidney Function Blood Test and Estimated Glomerular Filtration Rate (eGFR).